 For more information visit www.lesdamesdaspen.com

-n a place famous for so much else, the Aspen community is a philanthropic example to the world.
+In a place famous for so much else, the Aspen community is a philanthropic example to the world.
 It seems that for every cause, there is an organization full of dedicated people making a difference in the way we live, and in the future we are creating.
-For 35 years, Aspen Community Foundation has worked continuously to support nonprofit organizations by connecting donors to community needs, building permanent charitable funds, and bringing people and organizations together to solve community problems.
-During that time, more than $70 million has been granted to nonprofit organizations serving the Roaring Fork and Colorado River valleys.
+For more than 35 years, Aspen Community Foundation has worked continuously to support nonprofit organizations by connecting donors to community needs, building permanent charitable funds, and bringing people and organizations together to solve community problems.
+During that time, more than $80 million has been granted to nonprofit organizations serving the Roaring Fork and Colorado River valleys.

 For 125 years, Hotel Jerome has defined the true character of Aspen, drawing visitors from around the world with its exquisite accommodations, acclaimed dining and genuine hospitality.
 With the help of partnerships like the Aspen Santa Fe Ballet the hotel has once again regained its foothold as Aspen’s social hub.
 Join us at Prospect, an upscale American Bistro, the new Living Room and Lobby Bar or The J-Bar which continues to wow locals and visitors alike with its casual menu featuring The J-Burger and Jerome’s signature drink, the Aspen Crud.